 Locating all the text and phrases that require emphasis can be tedious and time consuming.
-We came up with this possible solution for speeding up the process: have two word versions of the original (one to reformat and one to search for italics/emphasis.)
+We came up with this possible solution for speeding up the process: have two word versions: one for reformatting, and the untouched original to search for italics/emphasis.)